freshbitsweb/laratables/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Customizing column values
 Sometimes, you may need to customize the value of a table column before displaying it in the datatables.
-Just add a method `laratables[ColumnName]()` in your eloquent model to play with that:
+Just add a method `laratables[ColumnName]()` in your eloquent model/custom class to play with that:

 ```php
 /**